October 1, 2018

 - Enroll in a minimum of six units at CSUN if you are an undergraduate student and in a minimum of four units at CSUN if you are a graduate student.

-- Submit the completed Concurrent Enrollment Request Form for spring 2018 to the IESC for a permission letter to take classes concurrently at the other school.
+- Submit the completed Concurrent Enrollment Request Form online for spring 2019 to the IESC for permission to take classes concurrently at the other school.

-- After you have enrolled at the other school, submit proof of concurrent enrollment to IESC within one week of picking up your Concurrent Enrollment letter.
+- After you have enrolled at the other school, submit proof of concurrent enrollment to the IESC within one week of receiving Concurrent Enrollment permission.

 These requirements are in compliance with Department of Homeland Security regulations and cannot be changed under any circumstances.

 Note that students who fail to meet the payment deadline will automatically be dropped from their classes, which may affect their F-1 status.